taetscher/ICARUS/README.md

 370950    |66                  |  0.63

 \
-However, these do not actually represent a good measure of how well a chekpoint does.
-A much better representation is mAP.
-So I calculated mAP for all the above checkpoints.
 It turned out that checkpoint 344750 had the highest mAP score.
 From the visualization below you can see that it still has a lot of false positives, though:

 ![False positives with Checkpoint 344750](imageClassification/RESULTS/mAP/detection-results-info.png)